Wang-Ray/sample-mybatis-spring-mapper-pagehelper/README.md

-sample spring project for MyBatis Generator maven mapperhelper
+sample spring project with mapperhelper and pagehelper